 All students interested in majoring in music must first pass an entrance audition on an instrument or voice.
 In order to complete the major, all students must attain intermediate level on a single instrument or voice; must have or acquire piano skills sufficient to pass the piano proficiency examination; and must pass a junior standing examination, usually at the end of the sophomore year.

-In addition, prospective music education students speak with the Music Education director, Prof. Patricia Riley, either on their audition day or over e-mail before joining the program.
+In addition, prospective music education students speak with the Music Education director, Andrea Maas, either on their audition day or over e-mail before joining the program.

 What courses will I take?

 In their first two years in the program, Music Education majors take Introduction to Music Education, as well as five specific techniques courses (Woodwinds, Brass, Percussion, Strings, and Voice) to prepare them for teaching technique and performance practice in these areas.
 Once these courses are completed, students move on to the three comprehensive pedagogy courses: General Music Methods, Vocal Music Methods, and Instrumental Music Methods.
 Each of these three course has an associated practicum that represents the students' first teaching experiences in a public school classroom.
 Music Education majors also take two semesters of conducting and music history, as well as four semesters of music theory.
 Other classes include General Education courses and education courses in the College of Education and Social Services, as well as private studio lessons, and performance ensembles.

 Upon completion of the B.S.
 Music Education degree, students will be able to:

 - Demonstrate advanced music education skills, knowledge, and understandings

 - Demonstrate advanced skill on a single instrument or voice